Skip to main content

 How the 30-second buttons work

-When you press Forward 30 seconds, the integration does not simply skip to a new position and ignore what happened in between.
-It quickly replays the events inside that 30-second window first, then continues from the new position.
+When you press Forward 30 seconds, Replay Mode does not simply skip to a new position and ignore what happened in between.
+It applies the events inside that 30-second window first, then continues from the new position.

 That means important state changes still land correctly.
 If a red flag, Race Control update, session clock change, or other tracked event happens inside those 30 seconds, the related entities still end up in the right state after the jump.

-When you press Back 30 seconds, Replay Mode rebuilds the replay state from the selected replay start point and then replays forward to the new position.
+When you press Back 30 seconds, Replay Mode restores replay state for the new position and then continues from there.

 • The feature is intended to make manual catch-up simpler, not to guarantee perfect sync with every broadcaster